DLR-SC/tigl/doc/tutorials.md

 To set the position of a section you can also use the positioning editor.
 Remark the difference between setting the position using the section editor and setting the position using the positioning editor.
-In the case of using the section editor, only the selected section changed and in the case of using the positioning widget the section after the selected section was shifted.
-This come from the fact that the positioning are depending from each other.
+In the case of using the section editor, only the selected section changed and in the case of using the positioning widget, the section after the selected section was shifted.
+This comes from the fact that the positionings depend on each other.

 @image html images/tutorial_scratch/tuto_scratch_13a.png "Set the position of section 2 using center in section widget"